namespace-ee/react-calendar-timeline/README.md

 ### onItemResize(itemId, newResizeEnd)
 Callback when an item is resized.
 Returns 1) the item's ID, 2) the new end time of the item

+### onItemSelect(itemId)
+Called when an item is selected.
+This is sent on the first click on an item.

 ### onItemClick(itemId)
 Called when an item is clicked.
-Note: the item must be selected before it's clicked
+Note: the item must be selected before it's clicked... except if it's a touch event and `itemTouchSendsClick` is enabled.

 ### onCanvasClick(groupId, time, e)
 Called when an empty spot on the canvas was clicked.
 Get the group ID and the time as arguments.
 For example open a "new item" window after this.